Inflatable Inspection Home Page

 There is no legal requirement in the United Kingdom to have play equipment inspected on a regular basis.
-However; it is suggested that all inflatable equipment in the UK is awarded RPii or PIPA certification from an inspector whom is part of the Register of Play Inspectors International (RPII)
+However; it is suggested that all inflatable equipment in the UK is awarded Safety compliance or PIPA certification from an inspector whom is part of the Register of Play Inspectors International (RPII)

-There are very few people out there, even many operators, who seem to understand that inflatable play equipment is inherently unsafe.
+There are very few people out there, even many operators, who don’t seem to understand that inflatable play equipment is inherently unsafe.
 After all; when you have children, or even adults for that matter, bouncing up and down on play equipment on a constant basis there is the potential for accidents.
-Whilst there are some accidents that you will be unable to avoid (for example when the child or acting irresponsibly) it is your responsibility to ensure that you minimize the amount of risk by ensuring that the play equipment that you operate conforms to all relevant health and safety legislation.
-The only way in which you can ensure it does is to have it inspected by a professional body such as RPii or PIPA.
+Whilst there are some accidents that you will be unable to avoid (for example when the child is acting irresponsibly) it is your responsibility to ensure that you minimize the amount of risk by ensuring that the play equipment that you operate conforms to all relevant health and safety legislation.
+The only way in which you can ensure it does is to have it inspected by a professional body such as RPii/PIPA trained inspector.